clark-ewerton/selenium-java-cucumber-junit-grid-docker-jenkins/README.md

-# Project to demonstrate knowledge in tools such as Selenium + Java + Cucumber + Junit + Docker + Grid (Parallel Testing) + Jenkins + Cucumber Report
+# Project to demonstrate knowledge in tools such as Selenium + Java 8 + Cucumber + Junit 4 + Docker + Grid (Parallel Testing) + Jenkins (Windows) + Cucumber Report

 Don't forget to give this project a ⭐

+⚠️ Considerations: this project is out to date because is using old technologies such as Junit 4 and Java 8 (this project will only work with these versions) okay?
+Moreover, it also uses a deprecated library called Cucable to run in parallel the Cucumber Runners (nowadays there're ways more simples to run a e2e testing using cucumber in paralell).
+Anyway it'll be here as a model.

 For this project, it was took into account the Windows as main environment!
-Also I'm using a testing ecommerce Website: https://www.carrinhomagico.com.br/collections/all
+Also I'm using a testing ecommerce Website: https://adasdsacarrinhomagico.mycartpanda.com/collections/all

 Local testing execution example
 ![Local testing execution example](example_local_testing_execution.gif)